KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

 deep-learning models can be trained on additional data without restarting from scratch, making them viable for continuous online learning—an important property for very large production models.

+### Chapter 2: Before we begin: the mathematical building blocks of neural networks

+Understanding deep learning requires familiarity with many simple mathematical
+concepts: tensors, tensor operations, differentiation, gradient descent, and so on